 I've gotta admit, I love tweaking my Android keyboard.
 I've got a custom theme that matches my wallpaper, removed keys I never use, and added shortcuts to my favorite emoji.
 When I use an iPhone, the keyboard feels... generic.

-Beyond the basics, what special tricks do these platforms have up their sleeves?
+Beyond the basics and generative AI, what other special tricks do these platforms have up their sleeves?

 Android keyboards often include innovative features that push boundaries.
 Gboard's integrated Google search, real-time translation, and floating keyboard mode are standouts.
 Some third-party Android keyboards offer unique features like gesture typing patterns, specialized layouts for specific uses, or advanced clipboard managers.